rkern/line_profiler/README.txt

     You should not have to if you are building from a released source tarball.
     It should contain the generated C sources already.
 If you are running into problems, that may be a bug; let me know.
-If you are building from an SVN checkout, you will need Cython to generate the C sources.
+If you are building from a Mercurial checkout or snapshot, you will need Cython to generate the C sources.
 I'm not sure exactly what version you need, but any recent one should suffice.

 * What version of Python do I need?